Affiliate Disclosure: This post contains Amazon affiliate links. I earn a small commission at no extra cost to you.

 Coconut Oil (Budget-Friendly Skin Support)

-Tip: Use unrefined, cold-pressed coconut oil.
-Avoid coconut oil if your dog is prone to pancreatitis, as it is high in fat.
+Tip: Stick to unrefined, cold-pressed coconut oil.
+I'd skip this if your dog has any history of pancreatitis, since it's very high in fat.

 Best Gut Health Supplements